sruthi-bopparthi/waph-bopparsr/labs/lab4/README.md

 ### c) Securing Session Against Session Hijacking Attacks - Defense In-Depth

-In enhancing the security of our web application, I revised the index.php file to incorporate a new session variable that stores browser information following successful authentication.
-This additional layer of defense involves cross-verifying the information obtained from the user's browser with the stored session data.
-If discrepancies arise during this validation, indicating a potential session hijack, an alert is triggered, and the user is promptly redirected to the login page.
-This defense-in-depth strategy adds a proactive element to our session management, allowing us to detect and respond to any suspicious activities promptly.
+I updated the index.php file to add a new session variable that keeps browser data after successful login in order to strengthen the security of our online application.
+Cross-referencing the data from the user's browser with the session data that has been stored is this extra line of protection.
+Should disparities emerge throughout this verification, suggesting a possible hijack of the session, an alarm is set off, and the user is immediately routed to the login screen.
+Our session management is made more proactive by this defense-in-depth approach, which enables us to quickly identify and address any questionable activity.

 Code:
 ```